clbarnes/swc-neuron/README.md

 [here](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html),
 with some ambiguities resolved by the [SWCplus specification](https://neuroinformatics.nl/swcPlus/).

-The header is an uninterrupted series of `#`-prefixed lines starting at the beginning of the file.
+The header is a series of `#`-prefixed lines starting at the beginning of the file.
+Blank lines (i.e. without a `#` or any other non-whitespace content) do not interrupt the header, but are also not included in the parsed header.
 The `SwcNeuron` type is generic over implementors of `Header`, which is currently only implemented for `String`
-(i.e. it is treated as a free text field, with the first `#` and leading whitespace stripped).
+(i.e. it is treated as a free text field, with the leading `#` on each line removed).
-All other `#`-prefixed and all whitespace-only lines are ignored.
+All other `#`-prefixed and all whitespace-only lines in the file after the first sample are ignored.

-"Standard" SWC (as originally proposed) has some particular metadata fields which "should" exist in the header.
-Neuromorpho SWC has no header requirements.
-SWCplus encodes more complex metadata as XML in the header.

-Note that the SWCplus specification web page has some encoding issues.
-In the metadata, the separator between the last name and initials of `CONTRIBUTOR` should be an underscore `_`, and the `SOMA_AREA` should be in square micrometers `μm²`, not square millimeters `mm²`.

 ## swctool

 ```_swctool
-swctool 0.1.1
+swctool 0.2.1
 Tool for manipulating and validating SWC neuronal morphology files.

 Implementation is based on the "specification" at
 http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html

-All headers, blank lines, and whitespace separators other than a single space character will be removed.
+All headers, blank lines, and whitespace separators other than a single space character between each field will be
+removed.

 USAGE:
     swctool [FLAGS] [OPTIONS] [ARGS]